Quick facts

 Oak wilt is most severe in the red oak species group such as northern red oak (Quercus rubra) and northern pin oak (Quercus ellipsoidalis).
 It also affects white oak (Quercus alba) and bur oak (Quercus macrocarpa), but it kills them more slowly.

-Fortunately, several management techniques exist to prevent or stop oak wilt.
+Fortunately, several management techniques exist to prevent or control oak wilt.

 In Minnesota, the disease currently extends through central Minnesota and is encroaching on the northern forest.
 The greatest concentrations of oak wilt are found in Sherburne, Anoka, Isanti and northwestern Dakota counties.

+Check the DNR website for a map of the current known range of oak wilt disease.
 The known range in Minnesota where oak wilt is threatening is shown in shaded areas.
-Map updated Fall 2021.

 - Wilting usually starts at the top or outer portions of the tree crown and quickly progresses downward.